ssvb/lima-memtester/readme.txt

 usually starts misbehaving first.
 Exposing faults, which are very difficult to reproduce on CPU-only workloads.

+If the hardware is working fine, then the spinning cube animation on a gray background will be running non-stop.
+For better confidence, it is a good idea to let it run for at least a few hours.

-If the hardware is unstable (for example RAM is clocked too high), the system may deadlock after running this test for a while.
-Or the test may start showing the following error messages in the console:
+If the hardware is very unstable, then the system may deadlock instantly even before showing anything on the screen.
+If the hardware is moderately unstable, then the cube animation may freeze after running for a while.
+If memory corruption problems are detected, then the animation may switch to a pulsing red background (instead of the default gray), together with something like the following error messages in the console:

 memtester version 4.3.0 (32-bit)
 Copyright (C) 2001-2012 Charles Cazabon.